Protect your pets from winter's cold

-With Farmington's recent bout of winter weather, residents have pulled out their coats and sweaters to deal with cold weather that's swept through the region.
-Even when an arctic blast makes it's way to Missouri, there's always the option of staying inside a nice, warm house.
+With the Parkland's recent bout of winter weather, residents have pulled out their coats and sweaters to deal with cold weather that's swept through the region.
+Even when an arctic blast makes its way to Missouri, there's always the option of staying inside a nice, warm house.

-While most of us have prepared for the winter’s cold blast, you mustn’t forget about your four-legged friends, Whether they are outdoor pets and live in a dog house in the backyard or have a nice soft bed next to your favorite chair, you must also make sure they are protected from inclement weather.
+While most of us have prepared for the winter’s cold blast, you must not forget about your four-legged friends.
+Whether they are outdoor pets and live in a dog house in the backyard or have a nice soft bed next to your favorite chair, you must also make sure they are protected from inclement weather.

 According to Dr. Vicki Monnig with Farmington Animal Hospital, if you are a pet owner, the first thing you need to consider - especially if your pet usually lives outside - are the basic three essentials.